Barbara Bloemink: Solo exhibitions

 The Lucero exhibit, co-curated by Bloemink and Mark Richard Leach, opened at the Mint Museum of Art in Charlotte, and then traveled to the American Craft Museum in New York City, the Kemper Museum in Kansas City, Missouri, the Smithsonian National Museum of American Art in Washington, D.C., and the Carnegie Museum of Art in Pittsburgh, Pennsylvania.
 Featuring an unconventional style, Lucero's work defied being classed as either ceramics or sculpture, though it was predominantly made of clay.
 Face jugs, hybrid animals, and found items in mixed-media attempted to address current events and explore traditions in new ways.
 For example, a found item, an antique stroller, was presented to provoke thought on recycling.
 Bloemink discussed in the event catalogue, the influences of Dada and surrealism in Lucero's works.
 The exhibit held in 1998 of Boltanski's work was organized by Bloemink prior to her leaving the Kemper Museum.
-The exhibit featured works by the artist from 1980 through the present, and was shown under the direction of Dana Self.
+The exhibit featured works by the artist from 1980 through the present.
 Boltanski used ordinary objects, like photographs, clothing, newspaper clippings, and household items to explore the history behind people's identity.
 Some of the works featured memorials to Holocaust victims, while his work Les Ombres used hanging skeletons to project shadows on walls.

 Croak's 1998 exhibit was the first retrospective exhibition of his work.
 His works use unusual media, such as skins, dirt, and resins to examine the environment, evolution, human nature, and cultural values.
 In 2004, Bloemink hired a group of guest curators to work with her on a series of exhibits.
 One of these, British-Nigerian artist Shonibare, selected for the 2005 to 2006 exhibition objects from the Cooper-Hewitt collection combining items from the Americas to Asia, spanning multiple centuries and continents to explore the idea of travel.
 The 2012 retrospective exhibition on the works of Lisa, featured the artist's works from 1930 to 1970 and was the first solo presentation of his art in the United States.
 It was co-curated by Barbara Bloemink and Jorge Virgili.
 Bloemink had introduced Lisa, an Argentine modernist and one of the first abstract artists in Latin America, with an exhibition at Hirschl & Adler Gallery in 2000.